wedi/PyMediaRSS2Gen/README.rst

        % pip install PyMediaRSS2Gen

-2. If you want to install the module manually download the package, unzip it and run::
+2. If you want to install the module manually, download the package, unzip it and run::

        % cd where/you/put/PyMediaRSS2Gen/
        % python setup.py install

-   which uses the standard Python installer.
-Read the documentation for more details about installing Python modules.
+   which uses the standard Python installer. `Read the documentation`_ for more details about installing Python modules.